pterodactyl/documentation/panel/1.0/getting_started.md

 ::: danger
 Back up your encryption key (APP_KEY in the `.env` file).
 It is used as an encryption key for all data that needs to be stored securely (e.g. api keys).
 Store it somewhere safe - not just on your server.
-If you lose it, all encrypted data is useless and can't be restored, even if you have database backups.
+If you lose it all encrypted data is irrecoverable -- even if you have database backups.
 :::

 ### Environment Configuration